-- Body site: Areas of thick skin, such as the soles, palms and scalp can be treated with potent preparations.
+- Area of the body affected: Areas of thick skin, such as the soles, palms and scalp can be treated with potent preparations.
 For thinner skin, such as the face and genital areas, mild and moderate preparations are commonly prescribed.
 A potent steroid will only be used for severe, unresponsive eczema in these areas for a limited period.
 If a steroid is applied to body folds (for example, the armpits or the skin between the buttocks), the occlusive effect increases its potency, so milder preparations should be used.

 - Size of the affected area: A weaker steroid might be prescribed when a large area of skin requires treatment.

 - Other treatments: If bandaging forms part of the treatment, a weaker steroid may be chosen because bandaging will increase the amount of steroid getting into the skin.

 You may be given more than one topical steroid to treat eczema in different areas of the body.
 Make sure you understand which preparation should be used where.
 If in doubt, talk to your pharmacist or contact your doctor or nurse.